 Welcome to our best recumbent bike reviews.
 Recumbent bikes are ideal for so many riders.
-So many of us have back pains and butt pains and we just can’t sit on a regular bike for very long at all.
+So many of us have back pain and butt pain and we just can’t sit on a regular bike for very long at all.
 And yes, recumbents are as comfortable as they look.

 In addition, many of us want a recumbent bike for our exercise room to help us get into shape.
 As we progress in our athleticism, we’ll switch to a more athletic bike.

 I personally like recumbent bikes because they work out an entirely different set of muscles.
-I find that riding a recumbent bike frequently to be an excellent challenge that helps me cross-train for better fitness.
+I find that riding a recumbent bike frequently is an excellent challenge that helps me cross-train for better fitness.